sandeep4055/Tensorflow/gans/readme.md

 ##### Training Algorithm:
 The training algorithm for GANs typically follows these steps:
-a.
-Generate a batch of random noise vectors as input for the generator.
+1. Generate a batch of random noise vectors as input for the generator.
-b.
-Generate synthetic data samples by passing the noise vectors through the generator.
+2. Generate synthetic data samples by passing the noise vectors through the generator.
-c.
-Sample a batch of real data samples from the training dataset.
+3. Sample a batch of real data samples from the training dataset.
-d.
-Train the discriminator on the combined batch of real and generated samples by computing the discriminator loss and updating its weights.
+4. Train the discriminator on the combined batch of real and generated samples by computing the discriminator loss and updating its weights.
-e.
-Generate a new batch of noise vectors for the generator.
+5. Generate a new batch of noise vectors for the generator.
-f.
-Train the generator by computing the generator loss based on the discriminator's classification of the generated samples and updating its weights.
+6. Train the generator by computing the generator loss based on the discriminator's classification of the generated samples and updating its weights.
-g.
-Repeat steps (a) to (f) for a certain number of iterations.
+7. Repeat steps (1) to (6) for a certain number of iterations.

 #### Convergence and Stability:
 Training GANs can be challenging, and stability is a common concern.
 Techniques like mini-batch discrimination, gradient penalty, or spectral normalization can be employed to improve training stability and avoid issues like mode collapse or vanishing gradients.